jcvignoli/lumiere-movies/README.md

 3. You may want to include a custom page in your blog that includes all your movie related articles.
 Have a look there : [Lost highway's movies reviews](https://www.jcvignoli.com/blog/critiques-de-cinema).
 Should you want to do the same, check Lumière's help in your administration interface.
 4. Taxonomy pages and popups URLs can be edited according to your tastes.
 In advanced general Lumière options, you may want to modify the URL starting with 'lumiere' for taxonomy pages.
 Make sure to refresh your "rewriting rules" when adding new taxonomy (visit in your admin interface the page Permalink Settings (/wp-admin/options-permalink.php)
 5. Should your blog be dedicated to TV shows, Podcats or videogames only, it is possible to change Lumière's search behaviour to retrieve exclusively those.
 In advanced general Lumière admin options, look for 'Search categories'.
-6. Many more options are offered, just take a look at the options!
+6. Many more options are offered, just take a look at the options and how-to pages!

 ## Screenshots